 The field of recovery research is constantly expanding, and new approaches to treatment are being discovered every day.
-At ARS, we draw from a wide range of advanced treatments that cover a full continuum of care, from detox to residential treatment, outpatient services, aftercare, and sober living homes.
+At ARS, we draw from a wide range of advanced treatments that cover a full continuum of care, from detox to residential treatment, outpatient services and aftercare.
 Striving to stay at the forefront of recovery services, we utilize trusted, proven therapeutic modalities to help our patients build a strong foundation for a healthy life.

 Individual therapy and group therapy are two cornerstones of effective treatment for substance abuse and eating disorders.
 In individual sessions with a counselor, therapist, or psychiatrist, our patients build self-confidence and learn how to deal with the negative thoughts or emotions that can perpetuate substance abuse.
 Group sessions with other patients in treatment provide a supportive forum for practicing coping skills and building trusting relationships.
 Some of the major modalities that we use in treatment include: